 If you're classified as what is known as a "nonexempt" employee, you're covered by the federal Fair Labor Standards Act, the U.S.'s main wage and hour law that requires, among other things, an employer to pay you at least minimum wage plus a certain overtime rate.
-If you aren't covered by the federal law because your employer is too small, you may be protected by one of the states that have passed their own laws on minimum wages and

-overtime pay.
-If you ever find yourself

-covered by both a federal and a

-state law, your employer has to

-obey the law that's more favorable

-to you, the employee.
-For example,

-suppose your state has its

-own minimum wage.
-If this

-wage is higher than the

-federal minimum wage, your

-employer has to pay you the

-higher state wage.
+If you aren't covered by the federal law because your employer is too small, you may be protected by your own state if it is one of the states that have passed their own laws on minimum wages and overtime pay.
+If you ever find yourself covered by both a federal and a state law, your employer has to obey the law that's more favorable to you, the employee.
+For example, suppose your state has its own minimum wage.
+If this wage is higher than the federal minimum wage, your employer has to pay you the higher state wage.

-EXEMPT or NONEXEMPT?
+CAre you EXEMPT or NONEXEMPT?

-WHAT IS 'EXEMPT' AND 'NONEXEMPT' EMPLOYEE STATUS?
+WHAT ARE 'EXEMPT' AND 'NONEXEMPT' EMPLOYEE STATUSES?